OneClickLeverage/Cream-Leverage-Contract/README.md

 ### Flashloan and Cream contracts
 All leveraged positions are only made through depositing and borrowing from CreamV2, a.k.a.
 IronBank.
 Only when a position is created via flashloan, the liquidity (flashloaned funds) are taken by CreamV1 instead of the same cyToken pool to avoid reversions caused by reentrancy.

-※We are not 100% sure this is because of the reentrancy guard, but it didn't succeed when the source of the liquidity where the collateral is deposited and funds are borrowed via flashloan are the same.
+※Note: We are not 100% sure this is because of the reentrancy guard, but it didn't succeed when the source of the liquidity where the collateral is deposited and funds are borrowed via flashloan are the same.

 ## Build